PlayeRom/flightgear-addon-logbook/README.md

 Each log entry can be hovered over and clicked.
 Then an additional window will open presenting the details of the given entry.
 In general, we have the same information here as in the main window, except:

 1. ICAO airport codes include their names in parentheses.
-2. With numerical data, we have given the units in which these values are presented.
+2. With numerical data, we have given the units in which these values are presented with conversions to other units.
 3. At the very bottom we have an additional `Note` field, which is not displayed in the main window, due to the possibility of placing any length of text here.

 ## Editing and deleting data